civican/legisinfo/44-1/bills/S-17/bill_text.md

 ### Section 16.2

-  **(1)** Within 30 days after a determination is made under section **16.19**, the Minister or a person to whom it applies may appeal the determination to the Tribunal.
+  **(1)** Within 30 days after a determination is made under section 16.19, the Minister or a person to whom it applies may appeal the determination to the Tribunal.

-> **Explanatory Note**:
-> *This amendment corrects an incorrect cross-reference.*
-> *Existing Text*:
-> > Within 30 days after a determination is made under section 16.18, the Minister or a person to whom it applies may appeal the determination to the Tribunal.

 ### Section 120

 Paragraphs 16.21(a) to (c) of the Act are replaced by the following:

-to pay the amount of a penalty set out in a notice of violation or to file a request for a review under section **16.18**;
+to pay the amount of a penalty set out in a notice of violation or to file a request for a review under section 16.18;

-to pay an amount determined under paragraph **16.19(b)** or to file an appeal under section **16.2**; or

-to pay an amount determined under subsection **16.2(4)**.

-> **Explanatory Note**:
-> *This amendment corrects incorrect cross-references.*
-> *Existing Text*:
-> > The Minister may obtain from the Tribunal or the member, as the case may be, a certificate in the form established by the Governor in Council setting out the amount of the penalty required to be paid by a person who fails, within the time required,
-> >
-> > to pay an amount determined under paragraph 16.18(b) or to file an appeal under section 16.19; or
+to pay an amount determined under paragraph 16.19(b) or to file an appeal under section 16.2; or

-> > to pay an amount determined under subsection 16.19(4).
+to pay an amount determined under subsection 16.2(4).

 ### Section 121